NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Deletion](images/sn_deletion.png)](images/sn_deletion.png "Click to see the full image.")

 ### Substitution (or Mismatch)
-In case of substitutions (or mismatches), the substituted nucleotide (“A”) is highlighted in red background, with the shade of red scaled by base quality.
+In case of substitutions (or mismatches), the substituted nucleotide ("A") is highlighted in red background, with the shade of red scaled by base quality.

 [![Substitution](images/sn_sub.png)](images/sn_sub.png "Click to see the full image.")